-Announcing the keynote speakers for the Bioinformatics Open Source Conference, BOSC 2015:
+We’re delighted to announce the keynote speakers for the Bioinformatics Open Source Conference, BOSC 2016:

-The BOSC 2015 call for abstracts is currently open, and BOSC/ISMB/ECCB 2015 registration has also just opened.
-We hope to see you in Dublin!
+The BOSC 2016 call for abstracts is currently open, and BOSC/ISMB 2016 registration will open next week.
+We hope to see you in Florida!